-In order to address the court's opinion Enbridge commissioned a modeling analysis on behalf of, and with input from the Minnesota Department of Commerce, Energy Environmental Review Analysis staff for one additional hypothetical crude oil release from a pipeline location within the Lake Superior watershed (Stantec et al. 2019; Appendix V).
-Assumptions used in the modeling analysis of the Lake Superior watershed are identical to the assumptions used in the previous modeling.

-These studies are relevant to the behavior of crude oil after a release, as discussed in Section 10.2, and the exposure assessment in Section 10.4.
+Enbridge commissioned a modeling analysis on behalf of and with input from the Minnesota Department of Commerce, Energy Environmental Review Analysis Staff, the Minnesota Department of Natural Resources, and the Minnesota Pollution Control Agency, for seven hypothetical crude oil releases from pipeline locations along the Applicant's preferred route and route alternatives(Stantec et al. 2017).
+This study is relevant to the behavior of crude oil after a release, as discussed in Section 10.2, and the exposure assessment in Section 10.4.
 This computer modeling involves simulating the chemical and physical behavior of hypothetical oil spills in the selected environments under specified conditions, including weathering processes.